Catherinesjkim/WeatherAQI/README.md

 - Optional: BeautifulSoup (for scraping AQI)

 ## 🚀 Future Improvements
-- Real AQI scraping from official sources
 - Fahrenheit vs Celsius toggle
-- CSV export or time-series tracking
+- Schedule updates to the database
+- Connect this database to a dashboard (e.g., using Streamlit or Plotly Dash)

 ## 📁 How to Use
 1. Clone the repo: